Backup Strategies for Government Macs

 Understanding Government Backup Policies

-Government agencies approach backups differently than personal computing:
+Government agencies approach backups differently than personal computing.
+Probably should have led with this section, honestly.

 What Your Agency Typically Handles